furax124/UPX_Compress_And_Patcher/README.md

 ## Requirements

 - Go 1.23 or later
-- A Compressed EXE with UPX
+- A PE file (exe)
+-
 ## Usage
 - Make sure to modify the filepath in main.go

-- To patch a UPX-compressed binary, run the following command:
+- To compress and patch a PE file, run the following command:

 ```bash
 go run main.go
 ```
 ## Roadmap
-- [ ] Make a automatic process to automatically download the official UPX trough their release and compress the provided exe and patch it
+- [X] Make a automatic process to automatically download the official UPX trough their release and compress the provided exe and patch it
 - [ ] Make a simple GUI

 ## Preview